Keref/banyan-skilltree/README.md

 - make trees private or public
 	- tree is private until published, once published he can't be private again but can still be modified (by who?)

-- tags
-	- set tags non clickable with jquery when displaying a graph (and the categories)
-	- properly display tags on "show" page

 - icon problem on new skills